View Document Text

 various unaffiliated insurance companies, as disclosed in each representative’s Form ADV Part 2B supplement.
 CAP

-and/or the representative will earn customary commissions for the sale of insurance products purchased by a
+and/or the representative will earn customary commissions for the sale of insurance products purchased by a Client.

-This creates a conflict of interest because the recommendation to purchase insurance products could be influenced
+This creates a conflict of interest because the recommendation to purchase insurance products could be influenced by

-you are never obligated to purchase insurance products through CAP or any CAP representative.
+obligated to purchase insurance products through CAP or any CAP representative.

 CAP shares common ownership with Steward Alts, LLC, which serves as the general partner of the Fund that may be

-recommended to CAP’s other clients.
+recommended to CAP’s other Clients.
 The common owners of CAP receive additional economic benefits with respect

 to the fees charged to the Limited Partners.
 This is a potential conflict of interest that CAP could limit the investment

 choices available to Client due to lack of objectivity.
-As a fiduciary, CAP is committed to its obligation to always act
+As a fiduciary, CAP is committed to its obligation to always act in

-and complete information regarding all fees Client will incur.
+complete information regarding all fees Client will incur.

 CAP receives a portion of the Amplify Platform fees.